luzip665/santelegram/README.md

 ## usage :

-> I did a *huge* tutorial for beginners (in French) on my personal blog. chek it out!
+> I did a *huge* tutorial for beginners (in French) on my personal blog and here : https://github.com/RduMarais/santelegram/blob/master/Tutoriel.md

  * Change the **config_example.ini** file name to **config.ini**
  * Write in it the Advent Calendar you want, with the usernames you want to be able to open.